carbon-design-system/carbon-components-angular/README.md

   - screenshots if needed
   - relevant code snippets
   - links to application source code or running demo ([Codesandbox is awesome for this!](https://codesandbox.io/s/angular)) (including connection/authentication information)
-- add relevant labels (bug, accsibility, design, discussion, feature, etc)
+- add relevant labels (bug, accessibility, design, discussion, feature, etc)
 - if you have a fix to contribute, assign yourself, otherwise leave unassigned

 #### npm commands